About The witness stand

 PISFCC began in March 2019 when 27 University of the South Pacific Law students from 8 Pacific Island countries decided to join together to begin a campaign to persuade the leaders of the Pacific Island Forum to take the issue of climate change and human rights to the International Court of Justice.

-The core campaign is to seek climate justice at the International Court of Justice by requesting the court to respond to a legal question that will develop international law, integrate legal obligations around environmental treaties and basic human rights, and clarify state responsibility for climate harm.
+The campaign seeks climate justice at the International Court of Justice by requesting an Advisory Opinion that will develop international law, integrate legal obligations around environmental treaties and basic human rights, and clarify state responsibility for climate harm.

 The PISFCC is also committed to educating and activating all Pacific island youth to become aware and take action to help prevent and fight against climate change.